Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Preliminaries

 A \defining{colored graph} is an $\set{E, \spleq}$-structure $G=(V,E^G,\spleq^G)$.
 The binary relation $E$ is the edge relation and the binary relation $\spleq$ is a total preorder.
 Its equivalence classes are the \defining{color classes} or just \defining{colors}.
 We usually just write $G=(V,E,\spleq)$ for a colored graph.
-The \defining{neighborhood} of a vertex $\vertA \in V$ in $G$ is $\neighbors{G}{\vertA}$.
+This article considers undirected graphs without loops (so $E$ is symmetric and does not contain pairs of the form $(\vertA,\vertA)$.
+The \defining{neighborhood} of a vertex $\vertA \in V$ in $G$ is $\neighbors{G}{\vertA} := \setcond{\vertB \in V}{(\vertA,\vertB) \in E}$.
 For a subset $W \subseteq V$ of vertices of~$G$, the \defining{subgraph of $G$ induced by $W$} is $G[W]$.
 The graph $G$ is \defining{$k$-connected} if $|V| > k$ and, for every $V' \subseteq V$ of size at most $k-1$, the graph $G \setminus V'$ obtained from~$G$ by deleting all vertices in~$V'$ is connected.
 The \defining{treewidth} of a graph measures how close a graph is to being a tree (see e.g.~\cite{DawarRicherby07}).
-We omit a formal definition here and only use that if a graph~$G$ is a \defining{minor} of~$H$, so~$G$ can be obtained from~$H$ by deleting vertices, deleting edges, and contracting edges, then the treewidth of~$G$ is at most the treewidth of~$H$.
+We omit a formal definition here and only use the following fact: If a graph~$G$ is a \defining{minor} of~$H$, so~$G$ can be obtained from~$H$ by deleting vertices, deleting edges, and contracting edges, then the treewidth of~$G$ is at most the treewidth of~$H$.

 For two $\sig$-structures $\StructA$ and $\StructB$, an \defining{isomorphism} $\autoA \colon \StructA \to \StructB$ is a bijection $\StructVA \to \StructVB$ such that~$\tup{\vertA} \in \rel^\StructA$ if and only if $\autoA(\tup{\vertA})=\left(\autoA(\vertA_1),\dots,\autoA(\vertA_{\arity{\rel}}\right) \in \rel^\StructB$ for all~$\rel \in \sig$ and all~$\tup{\vertA} \in \StructVA^{\arity{\rel}}$.
 For $\tup{\vertA}\in \StructVA^k$ and $\tup{\vertB} \in \StructVB^k$, the structures $(\StructA, \tup{\vertA})$ and $(\StructB, \tup{\vertB})$ are isomorphic, denoted ${(\StructA, \tup{\vertA})\iso (\StructB, \tup{\vertB})}$, if there is an isomorphism $\autoA\colon\StructA\to\StructB$ satisfying $\autoA(\tup{\vertA}) = \tup{\vertB}$.
 An \defining{automorphism}~$\autoA$ of $(\StructA, \tup{\vertA})$ is an isomorphism $(\StructA, \tup{\vertA})\to (\StructA, \tup{\vertA})$.
 We say that~$\autoA$ \defining{fixes}~$\tup{\vertA}$ and write $\autGroup{(\StructA, \tup{\vertA})}$ for the set of all automorphisms fixing $\tup{\vertA}$.
 We will use the same notation also for other objects than tuples, e.g.,~for automorphisms fixing relations.
 A \defining{$k$-orbit} of $(\StructA, \tup{\vertA})$ is a maximal set of $k$-tuples $O \subseteq \StructVA^k$ such that for every $\tup{\vertB},\tup{\vertC} \in O$ there is an automorphism~$\autoA\in \autGroup{(\StructA, \tup{\vertA})}$ satisfying $\autoA(\tup{\vertB}) = (\autoA(\vertB_1),\dots,\autoA(\vertB_k))= \tup{\vertC}$.